appbaseio/reactive-manual/content/docs/advanced/ReactiveComponent.md

 We have built this library keeping you, the developer, in mind.
 If you're here, it is obvious that you want to create a custom component that is reactive in nature.
 Perhaps, you already have a component in your design kit and want it to work seamlessly with Reactivesearch.

-With `ReactiveComponent`, you can convert any React Component into a Reactivesearch component i.e. your react component will be able to talk to other Reactivesearch components and connect with your elasticsearch cluster seamlessly.
+With `ReactiveComponent`, you can convert any Vue Component into a Reactivesearch component i.e. your vue component will be able to talk to other Reactivesearch components and connect with your elasticsearch cluster seamlessly.

 > How does this work?
 >
-> `ReactiveComponent` is a wrapper component that allows you to connect custom component(s) (passed as children) with the Reactivesearch ecosystem.
+> `ReactiveComponent` is a wrapper component that allows you to connect custom component(s) (passed as children) with the Vue ecosystem.

 ### Usage